martijnwalraven/meteor-ios/README.md

 I had already started work on this project when Swift was announced.
 Although I'm impressed by Swift and now use it on other projects, I decided it was too soon to consider a rewrite.
 The language was and is evolving, and some features are still missing.
 Performance can be unpredictable (especially when dealing with arrays and dictionaries) and tool support (Xcode) is not as stable as it is for Objective-C.

-Especially with a new version of CocoaPods on the way (see below), using Meteor for iOS from Swift should be convenient enough for now however.
+Especially with a new version of CocoaPods on the way (see below), using Meteor for iOS from Swift should be convenient enough for now however (see the 'Todos' example).
 Once Swift stabilizes and language idioms become established either Swift extensions or a rewrite may be needed.

 ## Getting Started

+###Examples
+If you just want to have a look at the project, you should be able to open the Meteor workspace and run the examples.
+Both 'Leaderboard' and 'Todos' are based on existing Meteor sample apps.
+You'll have to install a local version of the Meteor app using `meteor create --example todos` or `meteor create --example leaderboard` before you can run the iOS app.
+You may alsio have to change the address of the server in the AppDelegate to refer to your machine.

+###CocoaPods
-The easiest way to use Meteor for iOS is through CocoaPods.
+The easiest way to use Meteor for iOS in your own project is through CocoaPods.
 Until recently, there was no convenient way to use CocoaPods with Swift.
 The release of CocoaPods 0.36 promises to change this however, by supporting frameworks (see http://blog.cocoapods.org/Pod-Authors-Guide-to-CocoaPods-Frameworks/).
 As frameworks are only supported on iOS 8 or higher, this means iOS 7 users are out of luck for now.
 It should be possible to support both building as a framework and as a static library, but I don't know enough about CocoaPods to get this to work.
 Input is very welcome!

 Because CocoaPods 0.36 has not been officially released, a prerelease version has to be installed using `gem install cocoapods --pre`.